Our top pick for

 However MEDNAX's short interest can also be evaluated against the total number of MEDNAX shares, or, against the total number of tradable MEDNAX shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case MEDNAX's short interest could be expressed as 0.02% of the outstanding shares (for every 100,000 MEDNAX shares in existence, roughly 20 shares are currently held short) or 0.0281% of the tradable shares (for every 100,000 tradable MEDNAX shares, roughly 28 shares are currently held short).

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against MEDNAX.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against MEDNAX.

 Find out more about how you can short MEDNAX stock.